Dyslexia In Adults

 If you are an adult and not sure if dyslexia is the cause of your problems, here are some indicators.
-Of course nobody has all of these traits and a lot of others won’t be named.
+Of course, nobody has all of these traits or individuals have created their own brand of symptoms.

 At work, do you?